AI4Finance-Foundation/FinRL-Meta/README.md

 ## Overview
-![Overview image of FinRL-Meta](https://github.com/AI4Finance-Foundation/FinRL-Meta/blob/master/figs/neofinrl_overview.png) We utilize a layered structure in FinRL-metaverse, as shown in the figure above.
-FinRL-metaverse consists of three layers: data layer, environment layer, and agent layer.
+![Overview image of FinRL-Meta](https://github.com/AI4Finance-Foundation/FinRL-Meta/blob/master/figs/neofinrl_overview.png) We utilize a layered structure in FinRL-Meta, as shown in the figure above, that consists of three layers: data layer, environment layer, and agent layer.
 Each layer executes its functions and is independent.
 Meanwhile, layers interact through end-to-end interfaces to implement the complete workflow of algorithm trading.
 For updates and substitutes inside a layer, this structure minimizes the impact on the whole system.
 Moreover, the layer structure allows easy extension of user-defined functions and fast updating of algorithms with high performance.

 ## DataOps